Flo-Zy/LoveLetterGame/README.md

     - \playCard to play a card.
     - \showHand to show the hand of the current player.
     - \showScore to show the score for each player.
+## Task definition in the second part of the preliminary project
+- If not done yet, complete your code with meaningful Javadoc comments.
+Use Javadoc to create detailed documentation for your project.
+  Put this documentation in the Git repository.
+- Now extend your program with the logic of the game "Love Letter".
+The following requirements should also be met:
+    - (a) Now implement all the game cards.
+Keep in mind that game cards have commonalities, which you can use to improve the structure of your program.
+Also, consider how to implement the card effects, since each card has a different effect.
+    - (b) Also note that some cards require you to select players or other cards.
+    - (c) You need to be able to see what happened at any time during the game, so output enough information to the console.
+    - (d) Your program should catch all possible error cases (e.g. invalid commands) and display appropriate error messages.
+    - (e) Extend your commands to include the command show players, which shows all players including a marker indicating whether the player is still active in the current round or has already been eliminated.
+- By the end of this exercise sheet, your program should be playable.
+Use the remaining time to test your program and fix bugs.
 ## Author
 Florian Zymeri